 The dog must be walked in a way to interact and stimulate them in their environment

 Finchley Dog Walker interacts on a confident level with all the dogs we walk.
 We alternate our routes to keep the dog keen and interested, and we never use any training or leading equipment that could cause any distress or anxieties.

-It is hoped that these new guidelines will eliminate some of the problems associated within the dog walking industry and raise the standards as the same time.
+It is hoped that these new guidelines will eliminate some of the problems associated with the dog walking industry and raise the standards at the same time.

 Derek Chambers can help wih dog walkig in the finchley area.
 Please get in contact on 077 077 6 33 44